-So (almost) everyday as a form of habit and a desire for continual improvement on my websites I log into Google Analytics to see the latest results on my quantitative data.
-Today I will speak about some key measurements I look for in Google Analytics which can help you improve your website and business conversions.
+On a regular basis I log into Google Analytics to see the latest results on my quantitative data.
+In this post I will speak about some key measurements I look for in Google Analytics which can help you improve your website and business conversions.

 I have no idea what it’s like to view Google Analytics for the first time, however judging from the emails I get I can only imagine that it’s a bit daunting.
 Data, data and more data.
 So let’s break it down.